ekhadley/deepgrid/README.md

 correct action (out of 4 actions) that take it to that square as quickly as possible is (e^n)*(1/4^n): e/4 for n=1, e^2/16, e^3/64 you get the idea. it gets small fast.
 This could explain why epsilon greedy fails to imprint the proper lessons on the net; simply because a series of random choices rarely carry the agent to distant points.
 This is just my guess.
 You could probably just train it for a lot longer and get complex behavior.
+All in all both models must have only seen between .5 and a 1 million frames.
 Probably increasing training efficiency and finding the right decay rate is important.

-TODO: Implement prioritized replay, different exploration strategies, different loss function

-(NOTE: how to randomly select actions: we can select uniformly, we can weight for/against extreme prediction scores, or we can weight higher for pairs/groups of actions which are rated similarly, trying to find out which are not like the others. /shrug)